 The goal of our basic research endeavors focuses primarily on developing effective gene and cell therapies for urea cycle disorders.
 Our desire is to develop new therapies that would replace liver transplantation for single enzyme metabolic deficiencies.
 Specifically, the lab’s efforts have been to develop such approaches in neonatal or in utero models of human disease focusing on nitrogen metabolism disorders: primarily arginase deficiency, and more recently also on carbamoyl phosphate synthetase (CPS1) deficiency.
 Both of these urea cycle defects demonstrate intellectual disabilities and growth retardation in humans; the cause and mechanism of brain injury appears to be different with CPS1 deficiency caused by hyperammonemia, often resulting in early mortality, while in arginase deficiency elevated ammonia is uncommon and the disease is relentless and progressive.
 There is no completely effective therapy for these disorders and we are developing gene-and cell based approaches for these.
 Furthermore, as part of this endeavor, we have directed considerable effort to try to understand the underlying neuropathology that occurs in arginase deficiency with hyperargininemia.

-We have two active research directions:
+We have four active research directions:

 - Developing Gene- and Cell-Based Hepatic Therapies